On This Page

 The truth of that statement is, there is always a part of the system that feels like work.
 It’s another unachievable line fed to us to make us feel in control of something.
 Work is not a bad thing.
 It makes us better people.
-And even if our creative work is our work, there will always be parts we don’t enjoy as much as the creating.
-Maybe its bookkeeping, or web design, or customer service.
+The harsh truth is, even if our creative work is our work, there will always be parts we don’t enjoy as much as the creating.
+Maybe it’s bookkeeping, or web design, or customer service.
 Whatever it is, work shouldn’t be a word with a negative connotation.

 Work is the reality of life, remove the stigma and you’ll never feel the pain of ‘Monday’ again.

 Life is full of trials and tribulations.
 Friends who stab you in the back, significant others who leave, family members who die.
 Hobbies we don’t have time for, natural phenomenons that destroy whole towns- the list goes on!
 There’s a massive range of ups and downs.
-So why does ALL of it get thrown into the same bucket, but is still considered positive?
+But why does ALL of it gets thrown into the same bucket, and still considered positive?
 If anything, work is where we can hide away from all of that reality and should be considered our safe place!